-- relevant natural resources plans and strategies.
-Protection, restoration and creation of habitats - To increase the resilience of our natural environment by protecting existing semi-natural habitats, restoring degraded habitats and creating new areas of habitat.
-Deliver action for focal species and habitats - To identify and deliver targeted action for key species and habitats as part of a wider, integrated nature recovery action programme.
-Inclusive and well communicated - highlight nature's relevance to us all and thus build engagement and action at all levels.
+- relevant natural resources plans and strategies. - To increase the resilience of our natural environment by protecting existing semi-natural habitats, restoring degraded habitats and creating new areas of habitat. - To identify and deliver targeted action for key species and habitats as part of a wider, integrated nature recovery action programme. - To engage with a diversity of audiences about nature recovery using different language and techniques to highlight nature's relevance to us all and thus build engagement and action at all levels.

-With it's focus on nature recovery for people and place, Y Bannau: The Future helps bring our message to wider audiences.
+With its focus on nature recovery for people and place, Y Bannau: The Future helps bring our message to wider audiences.
 The Plan provides a strong foundation from which to develop our next Nature Recovery Action Plan, which will, we hope look to strengthen mission delivery.